Check out trends and predictions that will define ABI in 2022.

 12. Almost half (48%) of all employees report their companies do not offer or do not make it clear that they offer any sort of data training.

 Check out our blog post to learn how to analyze and manage semi-structured data

 Want to improve data literacy at your company?

 Read our step-by-step guide, Building a Data Literacy Program From the Ground Up.

-73.4% of companies still report business adoption of Big Data and AI initiatives as a challenge.
-This may seem high, but not all that surprising considering Big Data tools have historically left most business people out of the conversation.
+14. 73.4% of companies still report business adoption of Big Data and AI initiatives as a challenge.
+This may seem high, but not all that surprising considering statistics show that Big Data tools have historically left most business people out of the conversation.

-According to a survey conducted by Sigma we discovered that about 71% of business experts have a desire to improve their data literacy skills.
+20. According to statistics based on a survey conducted by Sigma, about 71% of business experts have a desire to improve their data literacy skills.

 It is easy to see that big data analytics is taking over the world — in a good way of course.
 Bringing accurate insights to every industry is vital for consumers and employees alike.
-If you’re looking for more resources and information to help your company capitalize on the future of data analytics, check out Sigma’s latest resources:
+If you’re looking for more resources, statistucsm and information to help your company capitalize on the future of big data analytics, check out Sigma’s latest resources: